Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/kernels.rst

 be exploited in gradient-based optimization of these parameters, which in turn amounts to a computationally efficient way of finding a suitable space :math:`\mathcal H` in which to solve a given learning problem.
 Further, if the input space is differentiable as well, even the derivative with respect to the inputs can be computed.
-This is currently not often used within Shark aside from certain approximation schemes as for example the :doxy:`SvmApproximation`.

 The derivatives are weighted as outlined in :doc:`../optimization/conventions_derivatives`.
 The parameter derivative is a weighted sum of the derivatives of all elements of the block